For 51 weeks and 350 days, said Lanesborough native Chris Mazdzer, "I am definitely not pampered, catered to or made to feel exclusive."

 The German lugers are considered the best in the world and are the favorites to medal at Sochi.
 Mazdzer, though, did take a sixth overall in the recent world championships held in British Columbia, Canada, in late December.

 Each sledder at Sochi will take two runs on consecutive days -- the luge singles is scheduled fror Feb.
-8-9 -- with the best combined time deciding the winner.

 The only thing missing from the Mazdzer resume is a winter birth.
 He went home to Lanesborough from Berkshire Medical Center in June, 1988, the son of Dr. Edward Mazdzer and his wife, Marty Lawthers.
 Mazdzer, now a neurologist, lived first in Lenox and then moved to Lanesborough, which is where Chris first began to test his sledding skills.